 - satisfy the basic conditions for the small business CGT concessions

-- continuously owned the CGT asset for the 15-year period ending just before the CGT event happened.
+- continuously owned the CGT asset for the 15 years ending just before the CGT event happened.

 If you are an individual: